portellam/deploy-VFIO/README.md

           -h, --help        Print this help and exit.
           -q, --quiet       Reduce verbosity; print only relevant questions and status statements.
+          -u, --undo        Undo changes (restore files) if script has exited early or unexpectedly.

 #### Parse IOMMU groups